 “You, therefore, have no excuse, you who pass judgment on someone else, for at whatever point you judge the other, you are condemning yourself, because you who pass judgment do the same things.”
 Romans 2:1 NIV

 Perhaps we don’t do exactly what we point out that another is doing, but humans have an uncanny ability to excuse any behavior, as long as it is their own.
 When it comes to other people, however, our tolerance doesn’t stretch to anywhere near the same distance.
-Of course, as Christians we should all know that, regardless of another persons sins, it is not our place to judge.
+Besides, even if what we are pointing out in another is a sin, it is not our place to judge.

 For some reason, we need to be reminded time and time again that judgment is reserved for God, and while we are to condemn sin, we are clearly prohibited from judging or condemning the sinner.